svetanti/mesto/README.md

 In the project is realized possibility to add user's own photos, to zoom photos, to delete and to like them.

-In the 6th project realized form validation: when user fills up input field with incorrect data the form submission is blocked and the error messages appear in input fields.
+In the project realized form validation: when user fills up input field with incorrect data the form submission is blocked and the error messages appear in input fields.
 Aslo added the possibility to close modal windows by clicking on the overlay and by pressing Escape button.

+The 7th project is all about code refactoring.
+The parts of code describing cards creation and form validation are encapsulated in classes.
+The script is divided into three modules.

 ---